 Imagine that your French friend Marie just picked you up at the airport in Paris and hosted you in her lovely home for 3 days.

-Then you wonder: wasn’t there a better way to say thank you?
+Then you wonder: Isn’t there a better way to say thank you in French?
 Merci did feel a bit…short.

 While merci is a safe choice in almost all situations and will rarely offend people, it’s not always the best way to thank people in French.

-Here are 19 other ways to say thank you in French!
+Here are 26 common ways to say “Thank you” in French!

-You can use it whether you’re talking to your best friend, a seller, a waiter or your boss without any risk of offending anyone.
+You can use it whether you’re talking to your best friend, a shopkeeper, a waiter, or your boss without any risk of offending anyone.

 However, it may be considered a bit cold and short depending on the context.

 That’s why it’s often better to expand on the basic merci and use one of its common variations, which make up the next few items on our list.

 Merci bien, mais j’ai pas que ça à faire !